 Further information about the writers’ expertise, and instructions for appointment booking are available on the BIOL30000 Blackboard site

 Should you need help with English language skills, you can contact the University Language Centre.

 In order to help us maximise the benefits that you gain from tutorials, we need feedback from you, both on the tutorial activities and on your Academic Tutor’s performance.
-For this purpose, you will be asked to complete a unit survey at the end of each semester.
-It is important for us to have your opinion, as these surveys will be used to determine how tutorials are constructed and conducted in future years.
-Details of how to access/complete the survey will be given to you each semester.
+For this purpose, you will be asked to complete unit surveys at the end of each semester.
+There will be a general survey for BIOL30000 to give feedback on the tutorial plenaries, and a separate survey run via Blackboard to give feedback on your small group tutorials.
+It is important for us to have your opinion, as these surveys will be used to determine how plenaries and tutorials are conducted in future years.
+Details of how to access and complete the surveys will be emailed to you each semester.

 Appendix 1: Employability

 This table outlines some transferable skills that employers seek and ideas for developing these so that you can use them for job applications and in interviews in the future.

 |What are employers looking for?||What does that mean?||How can you develop this skill?|

 |Ability to articulate what you have to offer||Reflect on the skills you have gained throughout your tutorials and other units.

 Develop good communication skills so that you can talk about your skills and provide evidence that you have them to potential employers.